basho/riak_ql/docs/the_query_pipeline.md

 Note 3 things:

 * the `FROM` clauses are now no longer logical `FROM`s they are physical `FROM`s - a coverage plan has been constructed and these SQL statements have been dispatched to vnodes to run
-* the `WHERE` clause has now be reweritten from a **declarative** one to a **executable** one - it has a leveldb start and end key to scan and then a clause to run on all values between those end points
+* the `WHERE` clause has now be rewritten from a **declarative** one to a **executable** one - it has a leveldb start and end key to scan and then a clause to run on all values between those end points
-* this diagram includes the physical locations the various pipeline functions run at - on the right hand side the C++ vnodes, on the left the Erlang co-ordinator (inside the query sub-system)
+* this diagram includes the physical locations the various pipeline functions run at - on the right hand side the C++ vnodes, on the left the Erlang coordinator (inside the query sub-system)

 This is an accurate view of how Riak TS 1.2 would rewrite that statement.
 But there is an another obvious, semantically equivalent form that it could be rewritten to, and which would be more efficient (which will be implemented from Riak TS 1.3 onwards):